port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/circleci-workflow.md

 ## Working with Port's API

-CircleCI pipelines are written in code a triggered by CircleCI's YAML pipelines.
 An example of how you'd create/update or get entities from Port using CircleCI and Python:

 Add the following job and workflow to your CircleCI pipeline: